Minimum Wage for Resident Caretakers - Regulation Part 4, Section 17

 A resident caretaker resides in an apartment building containing 42 suites, including their own suite.
 They are entitled to the following monthly minimum wage:

 There can be more than one resident caretaker in an apartment complex.
-If an employer has a caretaker who does not live in the building and is paid by the hour, the wage rate must be no less than the regular minimum wage set out in s.15 of the Regulation.
+If an employer has a caretaker who does not live in the building and is paid by the hour, the wage rate must be no less than the regular minimum wage calculated according to s.16.2 of the Act.

 Example

 The owner of a large apartment complex employs both a resident caretaker and a relief caretaker who fills in on weekends and vacations.
-The resident caretaker is paid a salary pursuant to s.17 of the Regulation, while the relief caretaker is paid an hourly rate of not less than the minimum wage set out in s.15 of the Regulation.
+The resident caretaker is paid a salary pursuant to s.17 of the Regulation, while the relief caretaker is paid an hourly rate of not less than the minimum wage calculated according to s.16.2 of the Act.

 Rent deducted from pay only with written authorization